aegir-project/documentation/docs/using/site-tasks.md

 Choose a backup to restore from and submit the form.
 A 'Restore' task will be spawned and added to the Task queue for dispatching by the backend.

-### What happens during a Restore task
+### The restore process

-The restore process
+The following describes what happens during a Restore task:

 1. puts the site under 'maintenance mode' temporarily (safety first!) generates a new backup of the site before restoring to it (still safety first!).
 This new backup will be available in the list of backups if you ever re-run the Restore task, and will carry the description 'Generated before being restored to a previous version'.
 2. uses the implied provision-deploy command in the backend to unpack the tarball,